 I haven’t given birth or experienced the sleepless nights or colicky fits of a newborn, but I have attended Kindergarten graduation, given a standing ovation at her first dance recital, celebrated four of her eight birthdays with her, and cheered her on as her softball dugout mom.

 I’m not here to spread animosity.
 I wholeheartedly believe the people who say these things never meant to hurt me with their words.
 But still there are millions of people in the world that would agree I am not a mother, so I’m here to share the realities of stepparenting to all that are unfamiliar and uninformed.

 A mother’s relationship is not defined by DNA, but by love instead.

 Biological mothers and stepmothers are different sides of the same coin, both providing endless love and support to the child.
-The reality of stepparenting is that it is not a glorious job, but you do it because you love the child and her father.
-Here are seven harsh realities you should know before signing up for the job.
+One of the realities of stepparenting is that it is not a glorious job, but you do it because you love the child and her father.
+Here are seven harsh realities of stepparenting you should know before signing up for the job.

 7 Harsh Realities of Stepparenting